keras-team/keras/docs/templates/datasets.md

 ## Fashion-MNIST database of fashion articles

-Dataset of 60,000 28x28 grayscale images of 10 fashion categories, along with a test set of 10,000 images.
+Dataset of 60,000 28x28(grayscale) training images, labeled over 10 (fashion) categories, and 10,000 test images.
 This dataset can be used as a drop-in replacement for MNIST.
 The class labels are:

 | Label | Description |
 | --- | --- |